-Lizzy Duffy is the news blogger for Oregon Public Broadcasting, covering state and regional news for OPB.org.
+Lizzy Duffy is a digital producer for Oregon Public Broadcasting, covering state and regional news for OPB.org.
 Prior to coming to OPB, Lizzy served on NPR's social media team in Washington, D.C.

 Lizzy is a Northwest native: She grew up in Idaho and earned a B.A. in print journalism at The University of Montana.
 Her work has been published in Boise Weekly, Mamalode Magazine and on NPR.org.
 On weekday mornings, you can find Lizzy on the city bus with one hand on a coffee mug and the other scrolling through Twitter.
 Follow her @LizzyDuffy.